 I found the same bourbon in Europe and Canada for about $20.
 A pair of jeans is usually around $60-100, and it’s quite easy to find some good ones in Paris for around 10€.

 So, there’s my rant.
 In a nutshell, I suppose I’m trying to say that I’ve always known Sydney was expensive.
 Now I see it’s too expensive.
 I must say that as I was writing this, it was very tempting to launch into a complaint about so many other things, such as the parking nightmare, the limited rail network, weirdos and public drunks, and many more.

-Whilst writing, we were also going through Cindy’s permanent residency application, and don’t get me started on the cost of that!
+Whilst writing, we were also going through an Australian permanent residency application, and don’t get me started on the cost of that!
 It took a lot of saving and almost completely cutting out alcohol spending to afford for that visa cost.

 A big part of the appeal of Sydney is the sun, the beaches and the beautiful harbour, and it truly is a beautiful harbour.
 When I was younger I told myself that I was paying a little extra here because I had the chance to enjoy the shimmering morning sunrise as the train rattled across Sydney’s Harbour Bridge.

 But since seeing facets of life in other large cities, I just can’t ignore Sydney’s prices anymore.
 So for now, what am I going to do?
 Move?
 Save up and dream big and have another world trip?

 Who knows, maybe.

 I certainly won’t be going to any property auctions any time soon.